sollid-web/solid-succotash/README.md

 WolvCapital is a production-ready Django 5 investment platform featuring manual off-chain approvals for maximum security and transparency.
 Built with Python 3.12, PostgreSQL, and modern web technologies.

 ## Features
+# WolvCapital - Professional Investment Platform

+WolvCapital is a production-ready Django 5 investment platform featuring manual off-chain approvals for maximum security and transparency.
+Built with Python 3.12, PostgreSQL, and modern web technologies.

+## Features

 ### 🔐 Manual Off-Chain Approvals
 - All transactions (deposits, withdrawals, investments) are manually reviewed